Paternity allowance – due date before 4 September 2022

 You are entitled to a paternity allowance if you are married to or living together with the child's mother and you take part in the child care responsibilities.
 You can get paternity allowance even if you temporarily live at different addresses if the separation is due, for example, to work arrangements and not to a breakup of your relationship.

-Another requirement is that you must have been entitled to social security coverage in Finland for at least 180 days immediately before the expected due date for your child.
-Periods of insurance spent in other EU/EEA countries, Switzerland or Israel may count towards the 180-day requirement.
-If you move to Finland from another country, see the section From other countries to Finland for more information.
+Another requirement for receiving paternity allowance is that you must have been covered by the Finnish social security system for at least 180 days immediately before the expected due date for your child.
+This residence requirement can also include time during which you have had health insurance coverage in another EU/EEA country, Switzerland, the United Kingdom or Israel.
+If you move to Finland from another country, see the section for more information.